singhkamal06/authority-studio-ai-frontend/README.md

-# Authority Studio AI (Frontend)
+# Authority Studio AI — Frontend System

-Authority Studio AI is a system designed to evaluate and improve content performance before publishing.
+Authority Studio AI is a content evaluation system that helps professionals understand whether their content will perform — before publishing.

-This repository contains a curated frontend snapshot showcasing UI structure, layout, and reusable component patterns.
+This repository presents a curated frontend implementation showcasing UI structure, component design, and product surface.

+---

+## 🚀 Live Product
+https://authoritystudioai.com

+---

-## What this includes
+## 🧠 What this demonstrates

-- React-based UI components
+- Component-driven React architecture
-- Tailwind styling system
+- Tailwind-based design system
-- Landing page + pricing page structure
+- SaaS landing + pricing patterns
-- Component-driven architecture
+- Structured content presentation
+- UI built around performance feedback systems

+---

-## What is NOT included
+## 🔒 What is intentionally excluded

+This repository does NOT include:

+- Content scoring algorithms
-- Scoring engine logic
+- Iteration engine logic
+- Prompt engineering systems
 - Backend services (Supabase, APIs)
-- Prompt engineering system
-- Proprietary algorithms
+- Proprietary data models

-## Live product

-https://authoritystudioai.com
+---

-## Tech stack
+## 🧩 Tech Stack

 - React
 - Tailwind CSS
 - Vite

+---

-## Purpose
+## 🎯 Purpose

-This repository demonstrates frontend architecture and UI design — not the full production system.
+This repository is designed to demonstrate frontend architecture and UI system thinking — not the full production system.

+---

+## ⚡ Positioning

+Authority Studio AI is not a content generator.

+It is a system that evaluates and improves content performance before publishing.